-[Docket No. DHS-2016-0009]
+[Docket No. DHS-2019-0018]

-Office of Chief Information Officer; Agency Information Collection Activities: REAL ID: Minimum Standards for Driver's Licenses and Identification Cards Acceptable by Federal Agencies for Official Purposes
+Agency Information Collection Activities: REAL ID: Minimum Standards for Driver's Licenses and Identification Cards Acceptable by Federal Agencies for Office Purposes

-AGENCY: Office of the Secretary, DHS.
-ACTION: 60-Day notice and request for comments; reinstatement with change, 1601-0005.
+AGENCY: Office of the Secretary, Department of Homeland Security.
+ACTION: 30-Day notice and request for comments; extension without change of a currently approved collection, 1601-0005.

-SUMMARY: The Department of Homeland Security, Office of the Secretary, will submit the following Information Collection Request (ICR) to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995 (Pub.
-L. 104-13, 44 U.S.C.
-Chapter 35).

-DATES: Comments are encouraged and will be accepted until April 22, 2016.
+SUMMARY: The Department of Homeland Security (DHS), Office of the Secretary, will submit the following Information Collection Request (ICR) to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
+DHS previously published this information collection request (ICR) in the Federal Register on Tuesday, April 16, 2019 at 74 FR 15624, for a 60-day public comment period.
+Two (2) comments were received by DHS.
+The purpose of this notice is to allow additional 30-days for public comments.
+DATES: Comments are encouraged and will be accepted until August 12, 2019.
 This process is conducted in accordance with 5 CFR 1320.1.